FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/radio/1977/1977-05-04-Open House.md

 ---
 layout: post
+before: "Recorded on "
+after: " And Broadcast On BBC Radio 2 On 13 May 1977 at 09.02"
 title: Pete Murray's Open House from Glasgow &#124; 13 May 1977
 maintitle: Pete Murray's Open House from Glasgow
 subtitle: BBC Radio 2